Nicola Rochon Trainee Solicitor

-Nicola Rochon is a Paralegal in our Commercial Litigation and Dispute Resolution team based in Southampton.
+Nicola Rochon is a Trainee Solicitor in our Employment team based in Southampton.

 Main areas of practice

 Nicola assists the team on a wide range of intellectual property disputes including trade mark, passing off, design right, copyright and domain name disputes.
 Nicola also has experience in the filing and prosecution of trade mark applications, watch services and the preparation of cease and desist letters.

 Nicola has experience in construction, contractual and professional negligence disputes for insured high net worth individuals and businesses.

 Preparation of evidence of acquired distinctiveness in support of a UK trade mark Application that had been rejected as being descriptive and/or otherwise lacking in distinctive character.
 The preparation of extensive evidence resulted in the application proceeding to publication.

 - Preparation and filing of trade mark applications and oppositions.

 - Acting in claims against architects and contractors in relation to substandard construction works.